arieluchka/aks-cluster-project/README.md

 > 🚧 The database is still in its **very** early stages.
 It is planned to be more secure with strict NSG rules, more resilient with cloning the database and more redundant using HA methods.

 ### Cluster configuration with Helm Charts

+All the tool that are used to develop the [**python app**](https://github.com/arieluchka/aks-cluster-project-app) (Jenkins, ArgoCD, Monitoring tools etc.) are deployed and configured using [**Helm Charts**](https://github.com/arieluchka/aks-cluster-project/tree/main/helm-charts).

+The original idea was to create a custom chart with all the other charts as dependencies, but many issues arose this way (such as ArgoCD's chart not having custom namespace settings[^1]).

+The next Idea was to create a chart for every tool, and the tool itself as a dependency.
+The motivation behind it is to have all the settings, configurations and ingress rules of the tools in one chart, and have control over versioning.

+> [!IMPORTANT]
+> Because of technical difficulties, the Ingress controller is deployed using a manifest (instead of a Helm Chart).

+[^1]: It was said that [multi-namespaced releases will be supported with Helm 3.0](https://github.com/helm/helm/issues/2060) but there still no out of the box solution

 > todo

 > add workspace config to num of nodes. add remote state config terraform.workspace.